Causal connectability between quantum systems and the black hole interior in holographic duality: Discussion

 The entanglement entropy, $S_R$, of CFT$_R$ in $\ktfd$ is given by the generalized entropy on the gravity side \be S_R = {A \ov 4 G_N} + \sS_R \ee where $A$ is the horizon area and $\sS_R$ denotes entropy of matter fields in the $R$ region of the black hole geometry.
 There is also a relation between the corresponding modular operators~\cite{Jafferis:2015del} \be H_R = {\hat A \ov 4 G_N} + K_R \ee where $H_R$ is the Hamiltonian of CFT$_R$, $K_R$ is the modular operator for the bulk field algebra $\widetilde \sM_R$ and $\hat A$ is the horizon area operator. $K_R$ suffers from bulk UV divergences as does $\sS_R$.\footnote{Strictly speaking, $K_R$ cannot be mathematically defined due to UV divergences.} But the left hand sides of~\eqref{ebg} and~\eqref{ebd} are well defined.
 For these expressions to make sense, the UV divergences of $K_R$ and $\sS_R$ must exactly be canceled by those in $G_N$ (understood as the bare coupling) to all orders in $G_N$ expansion.

 From the identification of $\sM_R$ and $\tilde \sM_R$, $K_R$ can be identified with the modular operator of $\sM_R$, and its divergences must then originate from the emergent type III$_1$ structure.
 This provides a different perspective on the bulk UV divergences and renormalization of the Newton constant $G_N$.\footnote{Recall that in the usual AdS/CFT dictionary, the bulk UV divergence is understood from the boundary theory as coming from a truncation of operators dual to stringy modes in the bulk.} The divergence in $K_R$ is a reflection that, in a type III$_1$ algebra, the modular operator for $\sM_R$ cannot be factorized into those for the $R$ and $L$ systems.
-Since the algebra for the full CFT is type I, the corresponding modular operator is factorizable, and thus the area term in~\eqref{ebd} must ``restore'' the algebra from type III$_1$ to type I.
+Since the algebra for the full CFT is type I, the corresponding modular operator is factorizable, and thus the area term in~\eqref{ebd} must ``restore'' the algebra from type III$_1$ to type I.\footnote{After this paper appeared, subsequent developments have suggested that the generalized entropy (up to an additive constant) can be obtained by deforming the algebra from type III$_1$ to type II$_{\infty}$~\cite{Witten:2021unn, Chandrasekaran:2022eqq}.}